orbsim/mariadb-tools/README.md

 # mariadb-tools
-This repository includes some useful tools for administering MariaDB servers
+This repository includes some useful tools for administering MariaDB(MySQL) servers